 Who is Dr. Stacee?

 “Dr. Stacee,” as her students know her, received her PhD in Counselor Education and Supervision from St. Mary’s University in San Antonio, and has received advanced training in the relational-cultural model of psychotherapy.
 She is also a practitioner of eye movement desensitization and reprocessing (EMDR),which she has used to treat individuals and couples whose trauma histories resulted in debilitating mental health concerns such as PTSD, anxiety and panic disorder, and a number of related problems in living.
-Dr. Stacee serves as the associate dean of Counseling at Southern New Hampshire University in the College of Online and Continuing Education.
+Dr. Stacee serves as Clinical Faculty of Counseling at Southern New Hampshire University in the College of Online and Continuing Education.

 In her own words: